cdsittampalam/documentation/docs/Fund Administration.md

 Create a Fund Wizard
 --------------------

-The Create a Fund wizard lets you quickly create a fund using wizard steps.
+The Create a Fund wizard takes you through the steps for creating a fund.
 Each fund you create can have the same or different asset depending on your needs.
 You can also set the same or different custodians for withdrawal and transfer policies.
-These policies can also include different Threshold levels.

 When you select custodians, you can also choose the Threshold level.
 A Threshold includes the minimum number of custodian signatures out of the total number for a transaction to happen.
-A higher threshold level needing more signatures means that custodians have more power to restrict the transaction from taking place.
-A lower threshold means they have less power to restrict the transaction since fewer signatures are needed.
+A higher threshold level, e.g. containing a ratio of 3/3, needs more custodian signatures for a transaction to take place.
+A lower threshold, e.g. containing a ratio of 1/3 needs fewer signatures for a transaction to take place.

 ### Example